 Important footnote.
 KH2 loads and presents its data in a very specific way: from black, it will start playing music before it shows any visuals.
 As a result, the first thing you’re likely to notice about this world is that the audio quality has dropped – plunged in 2.5’s case – and switched from stereo to mono.
 When the video cuts in, Sora and his friends are spat out of the door into a monochrome world, Donald and Goofy in designs reminiscent of their earliest appearances in the 1930s, and Sora has likewise been turn into a character from the Golden Age of cartoon animation.
-A grown player will quickly take all these clues to realize that Merlin has sent you into Disney Castle’s deep past.
+A grown-up player will quickly take all these clues to realize that Merlin has sent you into Disney Castle’s deep past.
 You’ve landed not far from the Cornerstone of Light, which rests on a scenic hill.

 I should say up front that the low-quality sound keeps up for the entire world, though a few generic sound effects slipped through in high quality.
 This is something I wish they had caught, as it’s very sloppy and jarring.
-Less disappointing but still out-of-place are the use of coloured items in the pickup screen – surely saving monochrome images of the three or four items you find here wouldn’t have been that complicated?
+Less disappointing but still out-of-place are the use of coloured items in the pickup screen – surely saving monochrome images of the three or four items you find in this world wouldn’t have been that complicated?
 But these are minor quibbles.
 The art direction in this segment is impeccable, and a love for the original cartoons shines through.
 This is absolutely in my top five favourite KH2 worlds.

-You regain control of the team in a safe zone around the Cornerstone of Light, which allows you to talk to a few forgotten legacy characters (Horace Horsecaller, Clara Cluck, Clarabelle Cow) who talk about how they’re going to build a castle on this site, with the Cornerstone as a symbolic, ah, cornerstone.
+You regain control of the team in a safe zone around the Cornerstone of Light, which allows you to talk to a few forgotten legacy characters (Horace Horsecaller, Clara Cluck, Clarabelle Cow) who talk about how they’re going to build a castle on this site, with the Cornerstone as a symbolic… ah… cornerstone.
 If you haven’t clued in yet, you may be an eight year old, which is fine.
-I like to think this plot works just as well even if you’re not quite aware that time travel is going on, though you’ll have to pardon me for not wasting time with spoilers as it is pretty obvious.
+I like to think this plot works just as well even if you’re not quite aware that time travel is going on, though you’ll have to pardon me for not wasting time with spoilers, as it is pretty obvious.

 This… urm… “boss fight” just adds more hints that Pete isn’t really the modern one, like how he gestures and showboats more than attacks, and how the damage he causes is mostly in response to your attacks (for example, if you knock him in the air, he’ll come down with a shockwave).
 It’s over soon enough, Pete asking what on earth is wrong with you.
 Even then, he’s more interested in the boat whistle, and tries to leave in spite of his injuries, announcing that someone has stolen his steamboat.
 This finally seems to clue the party in that Pete isn’t who he seems to be, though if you ask me, the game is still flirting with the idea that this might be the real Pete just pretending to be from the past.
-That would be a clever idea, and it tries… but the red herring idea is tossed out just too soon.
-Donald even has the gall to say “that would be too easy.”
+That would be a clever idea, and it tries… but the red herring idea is tossed aside too soon.
+Donald even has the gall to say, “that would be too easy.”
 Donald, what did I say about you guys doing my job for me?

 The trio apologizes to “Capt’n Pete,” and are going to help him look for his boat when they spot the strangest thing: a window frame with a curtain, hanging in mid-air.
 It’s probably supposed to look like a classic movie theatre’s curtain, though in small scale it also looks like the kind of frame you’d see at a puppet show.
 Donald pulls the drawstring and the window opens to show Cornerstone Hill, where four other windows are hanging in mid-air, surrounded by monochrome Heartless.
 The Heartless enter the windows and the windows vanish, only for Sora, Donald and Goofy to arrive in the world moments later.
-It seems this window shows a vision of the past – well, further into the past than you already are!
+It seems this window shows a vision of the past – well, a few minutes further into the past than you already are!

 The party goes to the hill to investigate, and sure enough the four windows have returned (you’ve already seen what a rush the devs seem to be in for this world, so I’m not even going to question this arbitrary development).
 Cornerstone Hill demonstrates an interesting use of the safe zone mechanic during this segment: Donald, Goofy and two of the locals each camp out next to a window, and will give you commentary on what they see through the window.
 But if you’ve already been to that particular room, they go away from the window and say something else!
 It’s not perfect (I would have preferred they shut the curtain on a window after you clear each window), but it’s still a great way to keep track of which windows you’ve already visited or not.